Marshall's pygmy chameleon: Karyotopic taxonomy

-Wright 1973 confirms the number and form of the chromosomes from specimens provided by Broadley put R. marshalli in the genus Rhampholeon with Rhampholeon spectrum, the type species for the genus having 36 pairs of chromosomes like the other members of this genus.
+Wright (1973) confirmed that the number and form of the chromosomes from specimens provided by Broadley put R. marshalli in the genus Rhampholeon with Rhampholeon spectrum, the type species for the genus having 36 pairs of chromosomes like the other members of this genus.

 Distribution

-This species is found largely in the Eastern Highlands of Zimbabwe and the adjacent upland forest of Mozambique.
+Rhampholeon marshalli is found largely in the Eastern Highlands of Zimbabwe and the adjacent upland forest of Mozambique.